 - Information about your household size.
 Figure out who in your household should apply before you start your application.

-– Information about the professional helping you apply, if you’re getting help completing your application.
+- The professional helping you apply if you’re getting help completing your application.

 - Information on how you file your taxes.